 The NCO control centre programme is arranged twice a year.
-The period of application for the January contingent ends on 1 September and for the July contingent on 1 March.
-Approximately 15 students are selected for each contingent.
+The period of application for the January contingent is 1 September and for the July contingent 1 March.
+Approximately 15 trainees are chosen for each contingent.

 Applicants approved for entrance exams are called to one-day selection tests (aptitude tests, psychological tests and physical fitness test).
 Selection tests are arranged in October and April.
-Applicants receive the final results of the selection test approximately one month before entry into military service
+Applicants receive the final results of the selection test approximately one month before entry into military service.